pombreda/lepl/doc-src/download.rst

 You can download the source and documentation packages from the `Support Site
 <http://code.google.com/p/lepl/downloads>`_.

-The source packages are also available from the `Python Package Index
+*Stable* source packages are also available from the `Python Package Index
 <http://pypi.python.org/pypi/LEPL/>`_ for the use of setuptools.